Royce Small-Cap Special Equity Fund Manager Commentary

 What Worked… and What Didn’t

-Seven of the portfolio’s nine equity sectors made a negative impact on performance in the first half of 2024.
-The sectors making the largest detractions were Consumer Discretionary, Consumer Staples, and Real Estate while the only positive impacts came from Materials and Industrials.
-At the industry level, automobile components (Consumer Discretionary), consumer staples distribution & retail (Consumer Staples), and real estate management & development (Real Estate) detracted most for the year-to-date period, while construction materials (Materials), electrical equipment (Industrials), and machinery (Industrials) were the largest contributors.
+Eight of the portfolio’s nine equity sectors had a negative impact on year-to-date performance.
+The sectors making the largest detractions came from Materials, Consumer Discretionary and Industrials while the only positive impact came from Financials.
+At the industry level, paper & forest products (Materials), construction materials (Materials), and food products (Consumer Staples) detracted most for the year-to-date period, while household products (Consumer Staples), building products (Industrials), and hotels, restaurants & leisure (Consumer Discretionary) were the largest contributors.

 United States Lime & Minerals